cirruslabs/tart/docs/integrations/github-actions.md

 parallel.
 Note that you can change your subscription at any time via [this page](https://billing.stripe.com/p/login/3cs7vNbzo92p7fy3cc) or by emailing [support@cirruslabs.org](mailto:support@cirruslabs.org).

+### Discounts

+We offer two mutually exclusive discounts:

+- 10% "Volume Discount" for subscriptions of 10 or more Cirrus Runners.
+- 15% "Annual Discount" for 12 months subscription commitment of any amount of Cirrus Runners.

+Please contact [support@cirruslabs.org](mailto:support@cirruslabs.org) after activating the subscription in order to get the discount applied.

 ### Priority Support

 Subscriptions of 20 or more Cirrus Runners include access to [Priority Support](../licensing.md#priority-support).